n0tsogo0d/notes/README.md

 - **Reader Mode** can be toggled with CTRL+D
 - **Automatic file creation** through the URL.
-If you want to create a new note, simply enter it in the URL, e.g. `http(s)://<host>/<your_path_plus_name>.md` and it will be created for you
+If you want to create a new note, simply enter it in the URL, e.g. `http(s)://<host>/<your_path_plus_name>.md` and it will be created for you.

 ## Usage
-Will be added, it is still in development.
+This project is meant to be run in a Docker container (but you can build the single binary yourself with `go build -o notes main.go`)

+First build the container
+`docker build -t <imagename> .`

+Then simply run it
+`docker run -d -p 8000:8000 -v /some/local/path:/data <imagename>`

+That's it.

 ## License